Tyago03/Tyago03/README.md

 - Estou aberto a novas oportunidades de trabalho!

 ---
+# Hi!
+I'm Tyago 👋

+Bachelor's Degree in Computer Science | Junior Software Developer | Starting my studies in Cybersecurity

+## About me

+I'm a technology-driven developer with a focus on **infrastructure, networks, and backend development**.
+Recently graduated in Computer Science, I'm always seeking new challenges and learning opportunities.

+- Deepening my knowledge in Linux and Networks.
+- Experience in technical support and systems management at AGU.
+- Co-founder of Tecnoterra, focused on solutions for government procurement.
+- I'm open to new job opportunities!

+---
 # ¡Hola!
 Soy Tyago 👋

 Licenciado en Ciencias de la Computación | Desarrollador de Software Junior | Iniciando mis estudios en Ciberseguridad